Purcell Pillow, Throw Pillow Crochet Pattern

 Where can I get this throw pillow crochet pattern?

-You can get this pattern for free right here in this blog post!
-Just scroll down past all the introductory info.
+You can get this pattern free, ad-supported right here in this blog post!
+Just scroll down for the free version.

-If you’d like the PDF now, you can get that as part of the Spring Style crochet pattern bundle!
+You also have the option to get this PDF as part of the Spring Style crochet pattern bundle!
 The bundle includes all 33 crochet patterns from the Spring Style blog hop in a format that you can download and print.

 Purcell Pillow, a Throw Pillow Crochet Pattern